 Aside from the Mastercard® Gold Card™'s high annual fee of $995 ($295 for each Authorized User added to the account), there are few other cons to consider.

 Most credit cards allow you to add authorized users to your account for no extra fee.
 But since the Mastercard® Gold Card™ is plated in gold, you'll have to pay $295 for each additional user you add to your account.

 How Does the Mastercard® Gold Card™ Compare Against Other Luxury Cards?

 There are several luxury cards available for people who charge a lot to their credit cards each year.
 Most other high-end cards offer better incentives than the Mastercard® Gold Card™.

 The Chase Sapphire Reserve® is a far better deal than the Mastercard® Gold Card™.

-Although it comes with an annual fee much higher than most credit cards—$550[/data-lightrail—it's still less than half the fee charged by the [data-lightrail on_current="true" id="1201"]Chase Sapphire Reserve®.
+Although it comes with an annual fee much higher than most credit cards—$550—it's still less than half the fee charged by the Mastercard® Gold Card™.

 Additionally, the rewards rate is better.
 You can earn 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants & 1 point per $1 spent on all other purchases.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
 With your Chase Sapphire Reserve®.
 Note that you're only eligible to earn the 3 points on travel after using the $300 annual travel credit.
 If you transfer those points to certain partners on the Ultimate Rewards portal, you can squeeze even more value out of them.